-Aimed at everyone from year 1 maths students to those who study maths at GCSE level, BBC Bitesize is full of supportive maths resources for every curricula across the UK in the respective language of each country.
+Aimed at everyone from year 1 maths students to those who study maths at GCSE level, BBC Bitesize is full of supportive maths resources for every curriculum across the UK in the respective language of each country.

-With its step-by-step learner guides and video tutorials, BBC maths is the perfect tool whether you’re preparing for exams or wanting to keep up in class.
+With its step-by-step learner guides and video tutorials, BBC Maths is the perfect tool whether you're preparing for exams or wanting to keep up in class.

 So brush up on your addition and subtraction skills or learn the multiplication table.
 There are plenty of opportunities to test out your new skills with maths quiz questions on the website to see how you're improving.

 2. Mr Barton Maths

 Mr Barton is a maths teacher with a website and one simple aim: to get people to see the fun side of maths with his math tutorials.